 About

-Friends of Morazán (FoM) is a registered charity (no.1111253) based in Bristol with a committed team of voluntary trustees.
-It builds on Bristol’s twin city relationship with the municipality of Puerto Morazán in Nicaragua which has 24 communities and a population of 16,000.
-Puerto Morazán is the poorest region of Nicaragua, which is itself the second poorest country in the western hemisphere.
+Friends of Morazán (FoM) is a registered charity (no.1111253) based in Bristol with a small, committed team of voluntary trustees.
+It builds on the solidarity work of Bristol Link with Nicaragua which started in 1985 and Bristol’s twin city relationship with the municipality of Puerto Morazán in north west Nicaragua which was signed in January 1989.
+Puerto Morazan has 24 communities and a population of 16,000.
+It is situated in one of the poorest regions of Nicaragua, which is itself the third poorest country in the western hemisphere.

 BLINC supports local cultural traditions by funding dance costumes and instructors

-Families and communities in Puerto Morazán have expressed their desire to secure the wellbeing and future educational prospects of their young children.
-In support of and in partnership with Puerto Morazán’s families and communities, Friends of Morazán aims to:
+The local education authorities, families and communities in Puerto Morazán have a strong commitment to secure the wellbeing and future educational prospects of their young children.
+In support of and in partnership with Puerto Morazán’s education officers, teachers, families and communities, Friends of Morazán aims to:

 • Relieve the effects of poverty in Puerto Morazán by providing financial aid and other humanitarian assistance to support educational and health initiatives.

-• Give Nicaraguans solidarity in their struggle to provide a higher standard of education and living conditions for all, and a better future for the children.
+• Offer Nicaraguans solidarity in their struggle to provide a higher standard of education and living conditions for all, and a better future for the children.

 • Advance the education of, and raise awareness amongst the public in Britain, in particular Bristol, of cultural and social issues related to Nicaragua.